Photo Credit: Bernadette Sullivan, City Manager’s Office

 April is “Celebrate Diversity Month.”
 Celebrate Diversity Month is a time to recognize and honor the unique qualities that make each person and culture special.
 This month-long celebration encourages communities to embrace diversity and promote inclusivity, respect, and acceptance.
 The City of San Rafael recognizes the importance of diversity in creating a strong and vibrant community.
 Through various events and initiatives, the City aims to celebrate the diversity of its residents and promote a welcoming environment for all.

 Read the proclamation Here

 The “Week of the Young Child” is an annual event celebrated in the United States during the month of April, focusing on promoting early childhood education and development.
 This week-long celebration aims to bring attention to the critical role that families, teachers, and communities play in ensuring that every child has a strong foundation for future success.
 The City of San Rafael invites you to acknowledge and appreciate the significance of the Week of the Young Child.

 Third Street Improvements

-- Crews will place concrete for a curb ramp at the northwest corner of Third Street and A Street.
+- Crews will place concrete for a curb ramp at the northeast corner of Third Street and A Street and B Street.
 This work will require a curb lane closure and no parking adjacent to the intersections.

-- Crews will remove and replace concrete for a curb ramp at the northeast corners of Third Street and C Street, and Third Street and B Street.
+- Crews will start to remove concrete for curb ramp at the southeast corner of Third Street and E Street, D Street, and C Street.
 This work will require a curb lane closure and no parking adjacent to the intersections.

-- Crews will replace storm drains at Third Street and E Street, and Third Street and B Street.
+- Crews will replace storm drains at Third Street and A Street, and Third and B Street.
 This work will require a curb lane closure and no parking adjacent to the intersections.

-- Crews will begin constructing the new median islands on Second Street from West Street to G Street.
-This work will require a lane closure and a traffic lane shift.
+- Crews will continue to construct the new median islands on Second Street from West Street to G Street.
+The work will require a lane closure and traffic lane shift.